timniklas/hass-butenunbinnen/README.md

 ## Overview

-The Fitness Park Home Assistant Custom Integration allows you to integrate your butenunbinnen studio with your Home Assistant setup.
+The buten un binnen Home Assistant Custom Integration allows you to integrate the butenunbinnen news with your Home Assistant setup.

 ## Installation